 Monique Roelofs is Professor of Philosophy at the University of Amsterdam, where she holds the Chair of Philosophy of Art and Culture.
-She has published widely on the relation between aesthetics and politics, with a special focus on the dynamics of race, gender, nation, coloniality, and the global.
+She has published widely on the relation between aesthetics and politics, with a focus on the dynamics of race, gender, nation, coloniality, and the global.
 She is the author of Arts of Address: Being Alive to Language and The World (Columbia UP, 2020) and The Cultural Promise of the Aesthetic (2014).
 Roelofs is currently completing a monograph titled Strange Tastes: Aesthetic Sensibility and the Public in Latin American and Latinx Feminisms (under contract with Duke UP) and a second book-length investigation on the aesthetics of address.
 She recently coedited the collection Black Art and Aesthetics: Relationalities, Interiorities, Reckonings (Bloomsbury, 2024).

 Her work stretches across the areas of feminist and critical race theory, decolonial thought, and critical and political theory, and takes an interest in the intersection of continental and analytical traditions.
 At the forefront of her research are conceptual structures in aesthetics and critical cultural theory that undergird aesthetic life, such as questions of publicness, identity, normativity and value, critical reading, and the imaginative, ever-evolving relations between art and its audiences.
 She addresses these themes in engagement with the complexities of aesthetic experience as they take shape in our day-to-day encounters within and beyond the world of art.